apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ![Create an Actor button](./images/create-new-actor.png)

-You will be presented with a page featuring two ways how to start with a new the Actor.
+You'll be presented with a page featuring two ways to get started with a new Actor.

 1. Creating Actor from existing source code (using Git providers or pushing the code from your local machine using Apify CLI)
 2. Creating Actor from a code template